SSW-CocoR/CocoR-CSharp/README.md

 - Add option `-ignoreGammarErrors` to make easier to develop grammars, like commenting one non terminal and still generating the parser and scanner even with sevral non reachable non terminals

-- Add a `TERMINAS` section to generate user define tokens not managed by the Scanner (from cocoxml)
+- Add a `TERMINALS` section to generate user define tokens not managed by the Scanner (from cocoxml)

 - Generate between comments the correspondent representation of several magic numbers (mainly Tokens)